EdmundBenedict/lordcephei.github.io/pages/fplmtoverview.md

 ### *Local Orbitals*
 _____________________________________________

 This package extends the [linear method](/docs/package_overview/#linear-methods-in-band-theory) through the use of local orbitals.
-[Augmented wave methods](/docs/package_overview/#augmented-wave-methods) substitute radial solutions of the Schrödinger equation with combinations of partial waves of angular quantum number *l* inside the augmentation region.
+[Augmented wave methods](/docs/package_overview/#augmented-wave-methods) substitute radial solutions of the Schrödinger equation with combinations of partial wave of angular quantum number *l* inside the augmentation region.
 Linear methods used a fixed radial function (more precisely, pair of functions), which has validity over only a certain energy window.
 With local orbitals, a third radial function is added to the basis, which greatly extends the energy window over which energy eigenvalues can be calculated.
 It is necessary, for example, to obtain the proper **LDA** band gap in GaAs, both the Ga *3d* and *4d* partial waves are important.
 To see how to include local orbitals in the basis, see [this tutorial.](/tutorial/lmf/lmf_pbte_tutorial/#local-orbitals)

 ### *Augmented Plane Waves*
 _____________________________________________